levilindsey/physx/README.md

 ## Collision Detection

 This physics engine also includes a collision-detection pipeline.
-This will detect collisions between collidable bodies and update their momenta in response to the collisions.
+This will detect collisions between collidable rigid bodies and update their momenta in response to the collisions.

 - Consists of an efficient broad-phase collision detection step followed by a precise narrow-phase step.